Sun Country Airlines | Las Vegas

-[December 31] In a city that knows how to throw a party, the last bash of the year is an adults-only, four-mile long celebration from Mandalay Bay to Stratosphere.
-Tribute bands, fireworks and throngs of fellow celebrants will greet 2012.
-Bundle up, because it’s bound to be cold.
+[December 2014] In a city that knows how to throw a party, the last bash of the year is an adults-only, four-mile long celebration from Mandalay Bay to Stratosphere.
+Tribute bands, fireworks and throngs of fellow celebrants will greet 2015.
+Bundle up, because it’s bound to be chilly.

 Billed as the Entertainment Capital of the World, Las Vegas lives up its reputation with non-stop entertainment and events.
 Visitors can be forgiven for being overwhelmed with the variety of shows and concerts onstage in the dozens of hotels and resorts.
 And since the gaming and tourism industry is the major focus of the city, the event lineup follows suit.

-Summer kicks off with a variety of festivities celebrating the nation’s birthday over the Fourth of July holiday.
-Everyone is invited to Springs Amphitheater for Red, White & Tunes, put on by the UNLV Community Band.
-There are extravagant fireworks displays, the Night of Fire at the Las Vegas Motor Speedway, and more pool parties at the hotels than anyone can reasonably attend.
-And the Labor Day Weekend, the traditional transition to fall, is a great time to visit Vegas to catch the parties being staged at the hottest nightclubs.
+Summer kicks off as Vegas celebrates with Las Vegas Blues & Brews Festival at Springs Preserve Amphitheater.
+Celebrate the 4th of July with extravagant fireworks displays, Night of Fire at Las Vegas Motor Speedway and more pool parties at the hotels than anyone can reasonably attend.
+And Labor Day Weekend, the traditional end to summer, is a great time to visit Vegas to catch the parties being staged at the hottest nightclubs.

-For a city that doesn’t have a shy bone in its body, its no surprise that Halloween is a major event.
+For a city that doesn’t have a shy bone in its body, it's no surprise Halloween is a major event.
 Adding to the fun is the fact that October 31st is a state holiday marking Statehood Day.
 So pack a costume and be prepared to join in the merrymaking.
 Madame Tussauds Wax Museum offers visitors glow sticks to find their way around in the dark, along with spooky sounds and creepy characters.
 Fremont Street becomes a big monster bash with live entertainment.
-And the many public costume parties offer serious cash for best costumes.
+The many public costume parties offer serious cash for best costumes.
 Zombies will be looking for brains, so keep a sharp eye out if you plan to attend one of the many haunted houses.
 Named the scariest attraction for 14 years, Asylum and Hotel Fear are two of the must-scare attractions.

-The Age of Chivalry, or at least the Renaissance Festival version, returns for the 18th year at Silver Bowl Park in October.
-With lavish costumes, knights in shining armor, historical reenactments, jousts and colorful pageantry, crowds gather in a medieval kingdom populated by artisans, royalty, troubadours, and an assortment of colorful characters in period attire.
-Fall also draws motorcycle enthusiasts, booklovers and those interested in everything from handmade works by artists and craftsmen to major shows.
+The Age of Chivalry, or at least the Renaissance Festival version, returns each year in October.
+With lavish costumes, knights in shining armor, historical reenactments, jousts and colorful pageantry, crowds gather in a medieval kingdom populated by artisans, royalty, troubadours and an assortment of entertaining characters in period attire.
+Fall also draws motorcycle enthusiasts, booklovers and those interested in everything from major shows to handmade works by artists and craftsmen.

 Winter ushers in a wonderland in the middle of this desert.
 While the days grow colder, the twinkling lights, over-the-top holiday decorations, and special events take the merrymaking to new heights.
 The dancing fountains at Bellagio change their tunes to those of the Mormon Tabernacle Choir and carols by Sinatra.
-Hotels compete to display the tallest tree with more ornaments than one can imagine, and the Las Vegas Motor Speedway hosts the Gift of Lights, a drive-through event that features more than 400 animated and twinkling LED light displays from mid-November through early January.
+Hotels compete to display the tallest tree with more ornaments than one can imagine, and the Las Vegas Motor Speedway hosts the Glittering Lights, a drive-through event that features more than 2.5 miles of animated and twinkling LED light displays from mid-November through early January.

 Ring out the old and welcome the new by being a part of the enormous crowd at the Fremont Street Experience’s New Year’s Eve four-mile long extravaganza.
 Bundle up and join the party.
-There’ll be tribute bands performing on three stages and, as the clock strikes midnight, seven casinos will announce 2012 with displays of fireworks.
+There will be tribute bands performing on three stages and, as the clock strikes midnight, eight casinos will announce 2015 with displays of fireworks.
 Then head indoors and toast the New Year at one of the irresistible nightclub parties!

 McCarran International Airport (LAS): Las Vegas, Nevada